joouha/euporie/docs/pages/installation.rst

          $ pip install --user ipykernel
          $ python -m ipykernel install --user

-For other programming languages, you'll need to install the appropriate kernel package.
+For other programming languages, you'll need to install the appropriate :term:`kernel <Kernel>` package.

-You can view a list of available kernel implementations for various programming languages `here <https://github.com/jupyter/jupyter/wiki/Jupyter-kernels>`_.
+You can view a list of available :term:`kernel <Kernel>` implementations for various programming languages `here <https://github.com/jupyter/jupyter/wiki/Jupyter-kernels>`_.

+See the :doc:`guides/kernels` guide for more details on managing and connecting to :term:`kernels <Kernel>`.

 ----